bigtonito39/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+-It represents a page, so that programs can change the structure, style, and content.

 2. What is an event?

+--it’s any user interaction with our page.

 3. What is an event listener?

+-It’s a function that waits for an event from a user to run.
+Example, double click, click etc. etc.

 4. Why would we convert a NodeList into an Array?

+-So we could use Array methods like .reduce or .map

 5. What is a component?

+-They are re-usable codes that we can use for our pages in order to add functionality to it, build elements and add styling.

 ### Git Set up